Homemade-Disaster/ioBroker.netatmo-energy/README.md

 If you start the adapter it will be generating the actual "homes"-environment of your Netatmo Energy APP.
 It will automatically built up the whole homes-structure, and also the actual status of your valves.
 Depending an the adapter settings it will refresh theses data after sending an API setthermmode request or an API setroomthermpoint request.
+During the start of the adapter everything would be set to initial.

 ## Changelog